Annual Conference

 Frequently Asked Questions

-When will I hear about my proposal?
+When will I hear about whether my proposal is accepted or not?

-Can I request a specific session time?
+Can I request a specific date or time for my session?

-How many sessions can I participate in?
+How many sessions can I serve on as a presenter?

-Do presenters receive a registration discount?
+Do presenters receive a discount in conference registration fees?

-Will AIEA help connect me with co-presenters?
+Can AIEA help me connect with other possible presenters?

 Contact Us